Joanne Wood OneStop Youth Employment Hub Coordinator

 The message we want our young people to hear is that they are not forgotten, the pandemic has not made them invisible.
 The hub is a space for them to come to, feel good energy and meet people and other services who really want to connect with them in an impactful, positive way.

 The overall goal of the hub is employment, however we are also about creating opportunities for friendly conversations between peers, offering engaging and sometimes unusual activities, and general upliftment and empowerment of individuals.
-Currently we have a weekly session on SFX makeup and the gorey outcomes that have been created are utterly believable and gruesome!
+Currently we have a weekly session on SFX makeup and the gruesome outcomes that have been created are utterly believable!

 I am always keen to build links with employers who would like to work with us and business mentors who have time available to inspire young people and raise their aspirations.